banner

 30. Customer loyalty to a company means stable performance, but the relationship is bound to break, and this outcome can happen at any time.
 Because customers are now connected to the internet, savvy customers can quickly renegotiate business relationships.

-31. Online customers can switch suppliers overnight, and employees may fire their bosses over lunch.
+31. Online customers can switch suppliers overnight, and employees may quit their bosses over a meal.
 Your layoff measures raise the question: "Loyalty?
 What is that?"

-32. Savvy customers will seek suppliers who speak their language.
+32. Savvy customers will find suppliers with whom they share a common language.

-33. Learning to speak in a human voice cannot be acquired in some high-level meetings.
+33. Learn to speak in a humanistic tone; you cannot learn this in some high-level meetings.

-34. To speak in a human voice, companies must genuinely consider their customer base.
+34. To speak in a humanistic tone, companies must genuinely consider their customer base.

-35. But first, companies should join the customer community.
+35. But first, companies should join the customer base.

 36. Companies must ask themselves: Where are the boundaries of our corporate culture?

-37. If their corporate culture does not resonate with the customer community, they will have no customers.
+37. If their corporate culture does not resonate with the customer base, they will have no customers.

-39. This communicative group is the trading counterpart.
+39. This exchange group is the transaction object.

-40. Companies that do not belong to any communicative group will not survive.
+40. Companies that do not belong to any exchange group will not survive.

-41. Companies are eager to maintain secrecy, but to a large extent, this is unnecessary.
+41. Companies are keen on secrecy, but to a large extent, this is unnecessary.
 Most companies are less vigilant against their competitors than they are against their own customers and employees.

 42. Employees within companies also communicate directly through the internet, discussing topics beyond rules, directives, and profit margins.

-43. Nowadays, such conversations only occur within a company's internal network, provided everything is normal.
+43. Nowadays, such conversations only happen within the company's internal network, provided everything is normal.

-44. Companies often tightly control their internal networks to disseminate human resources policies and other company information, while employees tend to ignore these as much as possible.
+44. Companies often tightly control their intranets to disseminate human resources policies and other company information, while employees tend to ignore these as much as possible.

-45. Internal company networks can become dull and tedious, which is natural.
-The best internal networks are spontaneously built by busy employees who want to create something more valuable: internal communication dialogues.
+45. Corporate intranets can become dull and tedious, which is natural.
+The best corporate intranets are built collaboratively by busy employees who want to create something more valuable: internal communication dialogue.

-46. A well-functioning internal network can organize employees in various ways, with results that surpass any organizational agenda.
+46. A well-functioning corporate intranet can organize employees in various ways, achieving results far more significant than any organizational program.

-47. Although this makes clueless companies anxious, they also rely on internal networks to generate and share important information.
-They always want to "improve" or control these network dialogues, but they should abandon this urgent need.
+47. Although this worries clueless companies, they also rely on corporate intranets to generate and share important information.
+They always want to "improve" or control such network dialogues, but they should abandon this urgent need.

-48. When a company's internal network is not constrained by fear and regulations, the way employees communicate will resemble conversations in the online market.
+48. When a company's intranet is free from fear and rules, the way employees communicate will resemble conversations occurring in online markets.

-49. The hierarchical structure of companies used to work within traditional economies; in steep management pyramids, plans could be fully understood, and detailed work instructions would be communicated from top to bottom.
+49. The hierarchical structure of companies that worked in the past economic system can no longer function; various plans can be fully understood, and detailed work instructions are transmitted from top to bottom.

-50. Today, corporate organizational structures are organized by hyperlinks rather than vertically; respect for practical knowledge outweighs respect for abstract authority.
+50. Nowadays, corporate organizational structures are organized by hyperlinks, rather than vertically; respect for practical knowledge outweighs respect for abstract authority.

 51. The management style of domination and control stems from and reinforces bureaucratic tendencies, power desires, and paranoid cultures.

-52. Paranoia stifles communication dialogues.
+52. Paranoia stifles communication dialogue.
 Without open communication, companies will not survive.

-53. Two types of dialogues are taking place: one internal to the company and one among customers.
+53. Two types of dialogues are taking place: one is internal to the company, and the other is among customers.

-54. In most cases, both dialogues do not proceed smoothly, and the reasons for failure can almost always be traced back to outdated notions of domination and control.
+54. In most cases, both dialogues are not proceeding smoothly, and the reasons for failure can almost always be traced back to outdated concepts of domination and control.

-55. As policies, these notions are quite harmful; as means, they have lost their effectiveness.
-Domination and control will be met with hostility among knowledge workers in corporate internal networks and will arouse suspicion among customers on the internet.
+55. As policies, these concepts are quite harmful; as means, they have also lost their effectiveness.
+Domination and control will be met with hostility among knowledge workers on corporate intranets and will arouse suspicion among customers on the internet.

 56. These two dialogues are willing to communicate with each other; they speak the same language and recognize each other's tones.

-57. Savvy companies will proactively yield and help facilitate inevitable occurrences.
+57. Savvy companies will proactively make way and help inevitable events happen sooner.

-58. If a company's willingness to yield is used as a measure of intelligence, very few companies possess such wisdom.
+58. If a company's willingness to make way is used as a measure of intelligence, then very few companies possess such intelligence.

-59. Although companies have not yet realized it, internet users see companies as peculiar virtual entities that actively prevent these two dialogues from intersecting.
+59. Although companies have not yet clearly realized this, internet users view companies as quirky virtual entities that actively prevent these two dialogues from intersecting.

-60. This is tantamount to suicide, as customers want to communicate with companies.
+60. This is tantamount to suicide.
+Because customers want to communicate with companies.

-62. Customers are unwilling to communicate with salespeople; they want to engage in dialogues behind the company's firewall.
+62. Customers do not wish to communicate with salespeople; they want to engage in dialogue behind the company's firewall.

-63. Stop hiding; step out like a normal person: We are customers, and we want to talk to you.
+63. Stop hiding; stand up like a normal person: We are customers, and we want to talk to you.

 64. We want to know your company's information, your plans and strategies, your best ideas, and your real information.
-We will not be satisfied with four-color printed brochures or superficial websites lacking substantive content.
+We will not settle for glossy brochures or superficial websites lacking substance.

-66. Whether as customers or employees, we are fed up with obtaining information through remote means.
-Why should we introduce each other through anonymous annual reports and third-party market surveys?
+66. Whether as customers or employees, we are tired of obtaining information remotely.
+Why should we introduce ourselves through anonymous annual reports and third-party market surveys?

 67. As customers and employees, we want to know why you are unwilling to listen; what you say sounds like another language.

-68. What you boast about in the media and at conferences has nothing to do with us.
+68. What you trumpet in the media and at conferences—those self-aggrandizing platitudes—what do they have to do with us?

 69. Perhaps you impress investors and Wall Street, but you do not impress us.

-70. If you cannot impress us, your investors will lose their investments; do they not understand this?
-If they did, they would not allow you to speak that way.
+70. If you cannot impress us, your investors will lose their money; don’t they understand this?
+If they did, they wouldn’t allow you to speak like that.

-71. Your stale marketing concepts fail to capture our attention.
-In your plans, we see no place for ourselves—perhaps because we have found better places elsewhere.
+71. Your stale market concepts fail to capture our attention.
+In your plans, we see no place for ourselves—perhaps because we have found better alternatives.

-72. We prefer this new market; in fact, we are creating it.
+72. We prefer this new market; in fact, we are already creating it.

-73. Welcome to join, but this is our territory; please take off your shoes before entering.
+73. Welcome to join us, but this is our territory; please take off your shoes before entering.
 If you want to do business, put away your lofty attitude!

 74. We are not swayed by advertising; stop thinking about advertising.

-75. If you want us to communicate with you, then start by telling us something.
+75. If you want us to communicate with you, then tell us something.
 To facilitate communication, share something interesting.

-76. We have some thoughts for you too.
-We need new tools, better services—essentially, things we are willing to pay for.
+76. We have some thoughts for you.
+We need new tools, better services—basically, things we are willing to pay for.
 Can we talk sometime?

-77. You are busy doing business and have no time to reply to our emails?
-That's unfortunate; we'll come back later.
+77. You are too busy doing business to reply to our emails?
+That’s unfortunate; we’ll come back later.
 Hopefully, we will return.

 78. You want us to pay?
 We want you to pay attention.